-Home > Earnings & Deductions > What counts as earnings?
+Home > Earnings & Deductions > What Counts as Earnings?

-What counts as earnings?
+What Counts as Earnings?

-Author: Lorna Elliott LLB (hons), Barrister - Updated: 8 March 2010 |
+By: Lorna Elliott LLB (hons), Barrister - Updated: 3 Mar 2024 |

-Earnings Csa Maintenance Child Deduction
+Earnings Csa Cms Maintenance Child

-The CSA calculates child maintenance payments on the basis of your income.
+The CSA/CMS calculates child maintenance payments on the basis of your income.
 One of the options for enforcement is taking a deduction from your earnings in order to satisfy your child maintenance payments.
-A Deduction from Earnings Order (DEO) is a secure method of collection of child maintenance as it is paid directly by the employer of the non-resident parent to the CSA, which then passes it on to the resident parent.
+A Deduction from Earnings Order (DEO) is a secure method of collection of child maintenance as it is paid directly by the employer of the non-resident parent to the agency, which then passes it on to the resident parent.

 How Do DEOs Work?

 DEOs work in a very similar way to Attachment of Earnings Orders, which are used to collect debts for things like county court judgments and fines.
 You should be aware that it is not up to your employer as to whether they should deduct earnings from your pay or not.
-It is a discretion of the CSA, and if an employer fails to cooperate with a DEO then they can be prosecuted and may also be required to pay a fine.
+It is a discretion of the CSA/CMS, and if an employer fails to cooperate with a DEO then they can be prosecuted and may also be required to pay a fine.

 What Are My 'Earnings'?